Naveduran/MyEverydayScripts/README.md

 Requirements: Install Betty Style Checker https://github.com/holbertonschool/Betty

 Installation:
+Download the repository, move to the folder, and run this command:
 ```
 $ sudo mv dino /usr/local/bin
 ```
+Now you can use the command from any folder.
 Usage:
 ```
 $ dino "This is a commit" filename.c [filename2.c] [...]